Carl B. Stokes U.S. Courthouse

 - Conference room and auditorium with stadium seating for 106 (contact Stokes Service Desk for reservations) – 7th Floor

 - Fitness Center – Lower Level 3

 - High-tech security cameras and monitors

 - Nurse Clinic (open 10:00 a.m.– 2:00 p.m.
 Monday through Friday) – Lower Level 1

 - Overnight delivery drop boxes and outgoing mail drop box – 1st Floor

 - Pedway connection to Tower City Center (shopping, dining, hotel amenities, public transit)

 The building houses the 6th Circuit U.S. Court of Appeals, U.S. District Court and Clerk of the Court, U.S. Attorneys, U.S. Marshals Service, U.S. Probation and Pre-trial Services, the office of Senator Sherrod Brown, the Executive Office of Immigration Review, and the Circuit Court Library.
-In the latest (2015) Tenant Satisfaction Survey, 88% of respondents gave a four or five rating (on a five-point scale) for the facility and GSA services.

 History and Architecture